Georgette/on-anything/README.md

 # Why Whax

-While working on another event-based project, it became clear how important it was to standardize events; node.js, jquery, and javascript in the browser each have their own way of setting up event handlers.
-Whax provides one way to bind handlers in all 3 places.
+While working on another event-based project, I wanted a way to bind events across a software stack; Whax provides one way to bind handlers in node.js, jquery, and native javascript in the browser.

 There might be other modules that do this, but this is all whax does